 of his passing, Joe Loy was a member of the Marine Corps League, South Hills

 Pittsburgh Detachment 726.
 In April 2011, an article was written about Joe that

 was scheduled to be published in Semper Fi magazine.
 The finished article was

 printed and presented to Joe only days before his death.
 Unfortunately,

-the story never made it to the print room.
-Thanks to Joe's daughter Lucy, it is
+the story never made into the actual magazine.
+Thanks to Joe's daughter Lucy,

 by Shawn Kane